PAHO/WHO Collaborating Centres

 There are now over 800 Collaborating Centres globally working with WHO on areas such as nursing, occupational health, communicable diseases, chronic diseases, emergency response and eHealth, among others.

 All WHO Collaborating Centres located in the Region of the Americas are known as Pan American Health Organization/World Health Organization Collaborating Centres (PAHO/WHO CCs) since PAHO serves as a WHO Regional Office.

-The Region of the Americas is home to 189 active WHO Collaborating Centres (as of 12 February 2020), which are referred to as PAHO/WHO Collaborating Centres (PAHO/WHO CCs) located in several countries of the Region.
+The Region of the Americas is home to over 180 active WHO Collaborating Centres, which are referred to as PAHO/WHO Collaborating Centres (PAHO/WHO CCs) located in several countries of the Region.

-The activities of each PAHO/WHO CC are aligned with the outcomes of the current WHO Programme Budget.
-PAHO ensures that they are also aligned with the current PAHO Program & Budget.
+The activities of each PAHO/WHO CC are aligned with the outcomes of the respective WHO and PAHO Program & Budget.

 PAHO/WHO CCs are encouraged to form working relationships with other Centres and national institutions recognized by WHO through the formation of collaboration networks or incorporation into existing ones.